JulianSchoenbaechler/Volplane-DragResize/README.md

 - [License](#license)

 ## Description
-This is a Vue component written with [Vue-CLI 3](https://cli.vuejs.org/) for resizing and dragging elements in relative space.
+This is a Vue component written with [Vue-CLI](https://cli.vuejs.org/) for resizing and dragging elements in relative space.
 All position and size properties are handled and calculated in percentage values, relative to the parent element.
 This library is inspired by [vue-drag-resize](https://github.com/kirillmurashov/vue-drag-resize) by [kirillmurashov](https://github.com/kirillmurashov), just with less features and more constraints.
 It is primarily built for the use in [Volplane's Controller Editor](https://github.com/JulianSchoenbaechler/Volplane-ControllerEditor) (v1.1), and therefore limited to only the features that are actually needed in this environment.
 However, you are free to advance this project und file up a pull request for additional functionality.

 [The Volplane Project](https://volplane.julian-s.ch/)